cara380nm/lomos_public/Readme.markdown

 ### Arzitan continent

+Common is understood by relatively few speakers.
+"Arzitian" is generally spoken in place of it.

 #### Arzita

 Arzita is a large (mostly desert) sultanate controlled by the house of Hamhimri.
 In recent years power has been held by a vizier, as Sultan Hamhimri XVI is not yet of age.
 Sultans have tend not to reach adulthood, and adults in line to the throne tend to meet with accidents.